SvenjaCSch/alpaca_telegram_chatbot/README.md

 5) **Excellent**: The chatbot's performance is outstanding -  little to no room for improvement.

 #### Conversation errors (double weighting)
 1) Not answering the question, for example (leaving out information) (0 to -5)
 2) Ignoring/forgetting the previous context (0 to -5)
 3) Bot creates the whole dialogue by itself (0 to -5)
 4) Not finishing sentences (0 - -5)
 5) Bot just ends the dialogue (0 - -5)

-#### Structural error (single weighting):
+#### Structural error (single weighting)
 1) Repetition (0 to -5)
 2) Spelling errors (0 to -5)

-We decided to incorporate error points into our evaluation to enhance its realism.
-The approach involves both double-weighted and single-weighted error points.
+We decided to incorporate error points deduction (minimum of minus 0 point to maximum of minus 5 points) into our evaluation to enhance its realism.
+The approach involves both double-weighted and single-weighted error points deduction.
 The double-weighted errors underline the severity of the errors in the conversation, while the single-weighted errors might be seen as more minor errors.
 The goal is a natural conversation flow, and in order to maintain it, it is important for the chatbot to, for example, not complete the chat by itself.
 On the other hand, a natural conversation flow might not be very much disturbed by, for example, a spelling error.

 A conversation's highest score is 30 points, with excellent performance and no errors.